Undergraduate Major

 All majors in EAS, no matter what emphasis they are in, must complete the Senior Capstone Project in the semester in which they are graduating.
 Please follow these steps:

-• An 18-20 page translation/research project which combines an annotated translation of Japanese or Chinese text (approved by the faculty member) with a 7-10 page introduction in English that critically evaluates the passage translated.
+- An 18-20 page translation/research project which combines an annotated translation of Japanese or Chinese text (approved by the faculty member) with a 5-10 page introduction in English which critically evaluates the passage translated.
 This option is generally only available to students who have demonstrated advanced proficiency in modern or Classical Chinese/Japanese.

 Majors will present their projects to the capstone class and faculty at the end of the semester.